Notproginfinix/phhusson-treble_experimentations/How-to-create-an-overlay?.md

 To grab the values from the overlay APKs, `cd` into the directory where the overlay APK is stored, and run `apktool d nameOfApk.apk -o ./nameOfThePartitionTheApkCameFrom`.

 Navigate to the `product` folder and get the `power_profile.xml` under `res/xml`.
 Do the same on the `vendor` folder.
 If there is no power profile on the product overlay or there is no difference between the power profile on the product and vendor overlays, then you don't need a power profile as it is on the vendor partition already.
+If there is a difference between the power profile on the product overlay and the vendor overlay, use the profile from the product overlay.

 Also, under `res/values`, take the files named `arrays.xml`, `bools.xml`, `dimens.xml`, `integers.xml`, and `strings.xml`.
 Do this to both `product` and `vendor`.

 ## Comparing the product and vendor overlays

-The values on the product overlay is more accurate than the vendor partition.
+The values on the product overlay are more accurate than the vendor partition.
 Also, flashing a GSI only overwrites the product partition and not the vendor partition.
 Therefore, the overlay you're creating only needs to include the overrides the product overlay has.

 Compare the `arrays.xml`, `bools.xml`, `dimens.xml`, `integers.xml`, and `strings.xml` of the product and vendor partitions.
 Make a `config.xml` file and paste the following: